cxw42/git-find/CONTRIBUTING.md

     make
     make test

+This builds the package into `blib/` and runs tests against that built version.

 To test iteratively while developing, run:

     prove -l

+You don't have to run `perl Makefile.PL` or `make` --- this just runs the tests against the current contents of your source tree.

 If you are testing the parser, run

     make yapp && prove -l

-to make sure the latest parser is compiled.
+instead.
+This will make sure the latest parser changes have been applied to the `lib/` tree.

 ## Licensing